working-agile/bank-account-java/README.md

 ### What is this branch for? ###

-* show cases a simple scenario and it's implementation
+* create the first BDD scenario e its implementation

-* starting point for first bank account scenarios
+### What should I do? ###

+* Check out the solution for the scenario implementation.

 ### Branches ###